KestisJan/cli-application/README.md

 php index.php -n 'John Doe,100,1'

 ** Import Charities from CSV
-Note that all imported files will be placed in the data directory.

-php index.php -i 'charities.csv'
+Note that all imported files need to be placed in the data directory. php index.php -i 'charities.csv'